You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 All skip bin permits expire on 30 September each year.

-Download and completed the Skip Bin Permit application form.
+To apply for a skip bin permit, download and completed the Skip Bin Permit application form (DOC).

-You are also required to submit the Skip Bin Placement Advice prior to each skip bin placement.
+You are also required to submit the Skip Bin Placement Advice from (DOC) prior to each skip bin placement.

-Forward the completed application form along with your public liability to us:
+You can send your completed application form along with your public liability to us by

 If you want to hold an event for your business or organisation on public land, you need a Street Trading and Special Event permit.
 We issue this permit so that we can encourage responsible trading and entertainment, and support local business owners.